Want to taste some indian desserts during your next trip to India? India is a country that’s full of delicious and interesting flavors.

 The different parts of the India (North, South, East, and West), all have their own unique desserts with interesting ingredients and flavors.

-Other Indian desserts
+Other Indian desserts to taste:

 - Mango Halwa